junxit/us-congress-code/title-07/chapter-14/sec-390a.md

     - **(C)** *National research priorities* The proposal shall demonstrate how the agricultural research facility would serve—
       - **(i)** 1 or more of the national research policies and priorities set forth in section 3101 of this title; and
       - **(ii)** national or multistate needs.
-    - **(D)** *Long-term support* The proposal shall demonstrate that the recipient college, university, or nonprofit institution has the ability and commitment to support the long-term, ongoing operating costs of—
+    - **(D)** *Long-term support* The proposal shall demonstrate that the recipient entity has the ability and commitment to support the long-term, ongoing operating and maintenance costs of—
       - **(i)** the agricultural research facility after the facility is completed; and
       - **(ii)** each program to be based at the facility.
 - **(d)** *Evaluation of proposals* Not later than 90 days after receiving a proposal under subsection (a), the Secretary shall—